-- Miscarriage: Miscarriage or spontaneous abortion is the loss of pregnancy due to abnormalities of the chromosomes, thyroid disorder, high sugar levels, etc., and can cause pelvic or ovarian pain.
+- Miscarriage: Miscarriage or spontaneous abortioniXA natural loss of pregnancy before 20 weeks of gestation. is the loss of pregnancy due to abnormalities of the chromosomes, thyroid disorder, high sugar levels, etc., and can cause pelvic or ovarian pain.

 - Ovarian rupture and torsion: This is among the most common causes of ovarian pain.
 Growing functional ovarian cysts can sometimes rupture, causing pain and bleeding in the ovaries.
 The weight of the ovarian cysts can also cause the ovaries to twist on the tissues surrounding them or the fallopian tubes, causing severe ovarian pain (6).

-- Appendicitis: The growing uterus leads to the appendix shifting higher in the abdomen naturally in every pregnant woman, making the diagnosis of appendicitis difficult.
+- Appendicitis: The growing uterus leads to the appendix shifting higher in the abdomen naturally in every pregnant woman, making the diagnosis of appendicitisiXA medical emergency identified by severe pain due to an inflamed or infected appendix. difficult.
 It requires prompt treatment and surgery if suggested (7).

-- Gallbladder problems: Gallbladder problems during pregnancy are common because of the increased hormone levels that may slow down or stop bile flow from the gallbladder, causing the bile to harden and resulting in gallbladder stones.
+- Gallbladder problems: During pregnancy, hormonal changes can lead to gallbladder problems.
+Elevated hormone levels that may slow down or stop bile flow from the gallbladder, causing the bile to harden and resulting in gallbladder stones.
 Clinical manifestations may include itchiness, vomiting, jaundice, and severe pain in the abdomen (8).

 - Urinary tract infection (UTI): Pregnancy makes women more prone to UTIs since the increasing size and weight of the uterus, which is directly above the bladder, can block the flow of urine from the bladder.